Resources

 This document provides a detailed description of IAT/ML that can be used as a reference.

-This Bundt model file contains a formal specification of the IAT/ML metamodel, which you can open and view by using Bundt.
+This question set file contains a catalogue of questions for agency analysis, which you can open by using LogosLink.

 Training materials